 IT Company Digital Marketing Case Study

-In today’s post we’re going to be talking about an IT company digital marketing case study.
-NetTech Consultants is a Jacksonville based IT company or Managed Service Provider as they’re commonly known as in the IT world.
-Back before coronavirus there was this thing called a “trade show” where large groups of people would get together and showcase their businesses.
+In today’s post, we’re going to be talking about an IT company digital marketing case study.
+NetTech Consultants is a Jacksonville-based IT company or Managed Service Provider as they’re commonly known in the IT world.
+Back before coronavirus, there was this thing called a “trade show” where large groups of people would get together and showcase their businesses.
 We initially established contact with NetTech at a trade show where they were looking to toe the waters of digital and expand their marketing efforts, but were unsure of how to proceed.

 Initial Audit Findings

 We took a look at the online presence and spotted several opportunities for improvement.
 Their website was loading quite slowly, was not search optimized, and needed a design update.
 Their social media pages and business listings were out of date and needed a more professional look and some updated copy in the descriptions.

 NetTech also didn’t have any sort of active digital marketing plan and were relying heavily on referrals and outsourced appointment setting services.
 Since NetTech was wanting to get more aggressive with their growth we also took a look at the options available, timelines for a return, and budgets and decided that establishing a pay-per-click investment would be most prudent.

 Since a website often serves as the cornerstone of other digital marketing efforts and is the main place prospects are driven to and leads are generated, we started out with an update to the website.

 Tortoise and Hare Software started out by creating a new design in Photoshop that NetTech was able to provide feedback on before beginning work on the new site.
 Designs were created and approved quickly and work began shortly thereafter.